TanStack/table/README.md

       id: 'firstName',
       desc: true
   }]}
-  expandedRows={{ // The nested row indexes on the current page that should appear expanded
+  expanded={{ // The nested row indexes on the current page that should appear expanded
     1: true,
     4: true,
     5: {